mkholjuraev/pdf-generator/README.md

-# pdf-generator
+# crc-pdf-generator

-`pdf-generator` is a NodeJS based service that is responsible for generating a PDF Report.
+`crc-pdf-generator` is a NodeJS based service that is responsible for generating a PDF Report.

 For local development you can edit the passed data in the `src/index.js` file.
 Then to view the changes in real time in the browser just do: